Project Year: 2018-2019

 Location: Toronto, Canada

-‘Gable House’ is a semi-detached duplex in Toronto, with a typical configuration of three above-ground storeys dedicated to the primary owners, and a generous basement apartment below.
+‘Gable House’ is a semi-detached duplex in Toronto, with three above-ground storeys dedicated to the primary owners, and a generous basement apartment below.

-On the exterior, ‘Gable House’ is an exploration of contextualization; how can infill housing in Toronto generate a dialogue, a tension, a sense of belonging with its century-old neighbours while still maintaining a contemporary architectural language?
-As an attempt to do this, the volume of the building respects and reinterprets the underlying geometry of the existing structure and its adjacent buildings, while the brick veneer takes a contemporary twist on traditional coursework methods to add depth in a way which plays off of the protrusions of neighbouring houses.
+On the exterior, ‘Gable House’ is an exploration of contextualization; how can infill housing in Toronto generate a dialogue and a sense of belonging with its century-old neighbours, but still look and feel contemporary?
+As an attempt to do this, the volume of the building respects and reinterprets the basic geometries of the existing structure and its adjacent buildings.
+To play off of the depth of the neighbouring houses, the brick cladding takes a contemporary twist on traditional coursework methods.

 The result is a home which is sensitively thought externally towards its context, and internally towards the actual activities and moods of those who cook, dine, study, entertain, and sleep there.